-Relational diagram linking Advanced Audit and Assurance (AAA) (UK) with other ACCA exams exams are directly underpinned by other exams such as Advanced Audit and Assurance (AAA) by Audit and Assurance (AA).
+Audit and Assurance (AAA)

+exams preceding or following it.
+Some exams are directly underpinned by other exams such as Advanced Audit and Assurance (AAA) by Audit and Assurance (AA).
 These links are shown as solid line arrows.
 Other exams only have indirect relationships with each other such as links existing between the accounting and auditing exams.
 The links between these are shown as dotted line arrows.
 This diagram indicates where you are expected to have underpinning knowledge and where it would be useful to review previous learning before undertaking study.